mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

  I think I want to get an enemy in - oh no - my person animated.

 M: so you want to get your person animated that’s the main thing

 M: Shall we concentrate on that and changing the platforms into something different?

+F: Yeah.
+M: Yeah?
+F: I also want to make a theme tune.

+M: Yeah it’s, that’s what I mean, you can’t just skip around like that.
+F: hmmm
+M: just cos it gets really overwhelming.
+M: Yeah..?
+So…?

+Long pause

+M: Well I’ll have a look at the code and see if I can make sense of that.

+M: I’ve brought the music, and also we could just concentrate on one thing and just change that.
+You know, keep working through.

+F: Yeah.
+ I think I want to get an enemy in - oh no - my person animated.

+M: So you want to get your person animated that’s your main thing.
+F: Yeah

+M: Shall we concentrate on that and changing the platforms into something different?